 30.6.5.1 Buffers.
-Vegetative screening should be present around the perimeter of the SEOD or around a cluster of panels.
 Vegetative screening must include a mixture of deciduous and evergreen trees capable of screening panels within five (5) years of project completion.
-All vegetative screening must be a minimum of 15 feet tall after the five-year period.
-Vegetative buffering must clearly be shown on the buffering plan required under Section 30.4.1.6.
+Vegetative buffering must clearly be shown on the overlay district plan required under Section 30.4.1.6.
 Any additional screening that is not vegetative is subject to the approval of the Director of Resource Management.